eduardocesb/duolingo-multi-task/README.md

 ## Features

 - **Automated Lesson Completion**: Automatically completes Duolingo lessons for you.
+Currently, the script only works in history lessons.
 - **Parallel Tasking**: Capable of handling multiple lessons simultaneously, providing a swift XP gain.
 - **Configurable**: Options to customize which lessons to take and how many instances to run in parallel.